A Wrinkle in Time: Plot summary

-A servant of IT, he succeeds in hypnotizing Charles Wallace by exploiting Charles' intellectual arrogance.

-IT

-Giant telepathic disembodied human brain that controls the planet of Camazotz; speaks through its pawn, the Man with Red Eyes, or via telepathy.
-IT is either an avatar or a servant of The Black Thing.

-The Black Thing

-The source of all evil in the universe.
-A formless, shadowy being.

-Secondary characters

-Dr. Alexander "Alex" Murry

-Father of the Murry children, and a physicist who is researching tesseracts and their relation to the mysteries of the space-time continuum.
-At the start of the novel, he has been missing for some time.

-Dr. Katherine "Kate" Murry

-Mother of the Murry children, and a microbiologist, she is considered beautiful by the Murry children and others.

-Sandy and Dennys Murry

-The middle children in the Murry family, they are inseparable identical twins.They are the only socially accepted children in the Murry family.

-Supporting alien characters

-Happy Medium

-Lives in a cavern on a planet in Orion's Belt; human in appearance, but of uncertain gender (referred to as 'she' by other characters); she uses her powers and a crystal ball to look at distant places and people.

-"Aunt Beast"

-A human-sized, furry, four-armed, eyeless gray creature with telepathic abilities who lives on the planet Ixchel.
-Instead of fingers, she has numerous long, waving tentacles.
-Nurses Meg back to health after Meg's exposure to The Black Thing.
-"Aunt Beast" is a nickname given by Meg; her actual name is not given.

 Analysis

 Religion

 The novel is highly spiritualized, with notable influences of divine intervention and prominent undertones of religious messages.
 According to James Beasley Simpson, the overwhelming love and desire for light within the novel is directly representative of a Christian love for God and Jesus Christ.
 Furthermore, the children encounter spiritual intervention, signaling God's presence in the ordinary, as well as the extendibility of God's power and love.
 Madeleine L'Engle's fantasy works are in part highly expressive of her Christian viewpoint in a manner somewhat similar to that of Christian fantasy writer C.S.
 Lewis.
 (Note: L'Engle was herself the official writer-in-residence at New York City's Episcopal Cathedral of St. John the Divine, which is known for its prominent position in the liberal wing of the Episcopal Church.)
 L'Engle's liberal Christianity has been the target of criticism from conservative Christians, especially with respect to certain elements of A Wrinkle in Time.